-We are pleased your son or daughter is considering Lansing Community College as their college of choice.
-Office of Disability Support Services (ODSS) has created this link to provide information for parents of special needs students.
+We are pleased your son or daughter is considering attending Lansing Community College.
+The Office of Disability Support Services (ODSS) has created this page to provide information for parents of interested students.

 Mission of ODSS